hgwood/fanfaron/README.md

 from the Swagger 2.0 specification and JSON schemas from the [JSON Schema Draft 4 specification](http://json-schema.org/).
 The [JSON schema for Swagger 2.0](https://github.com/swagger-api/swagger-spec/blob/master/schemas/v2.0/schema.json) (at commit [aefeb4d](https://github.com/swagger-api/swagger-spec/commit/aefeb4d140035f98a64d5c1b5fba5fd152096952)) can be deserialized.
-Support is defined but the union of the subsets defined by the Pet Store example and the Swagger 2.0 JSON schema.
+Support is defined by the union of the subsets defined by the Pet Store example and the Swagger 2.0 JSON schema.

 ## Features